truehand/msteams_presence_on_LCD/README.md

 and so on.

 Other supported status messages to display are in the presence_server.py.

-Yo ucan always switch off the LCD screen by:
+You can always switch off the LCD screen by:

 http://192.168.68.127:5000/off